ivanleomk/Obsidian-Notes/content/Constituitional AI - Harmlessness from AI Feedback.md

 The goal in reinforcement learning is for our model to iteratively work towards generating better outputs.
 They do so by

 1. Training a reward model which can compare two responses to a prompt and return a normalized probability dist over the two options.
-2. Using the reward model to train a preference to assign a score to any response
+2. Using the reward model to train a preference model to assign a score to any response
 3. Using this reward model to train our LLM to generate better responses

 Note : Human feedback is only used for helpfulness.
-The harmlessness labels are generated using the reward model.
+The harmlessness labels are generated using the reward model. (? : Not too sure what this might mean )

 ### Training a Reward Model